Cyren4/sda_mlops/README.md

 streamlit run src/app.py
 ```

-4. Launch mlflow server and run all cells in the file `Mlflow.ipynb`
+4. Launch mlflow server and run all cells in the files `Mlflow.ipynb` to check the mlflow experiments and versions:
 ```shell
 mlflow server --host 127.0.0.1 --port 8080
 ```

-## Manual Build of Docker Image
+## Manual Build and run of Docker Image

 - Build the Docker image:
 ```bash